On April 9, 2014, the Québec Superior Court rendered its

 meaning of the "recognized" trademark exception.
 The

-the "recognized" trademark exception and were not
+"recognized" trademark exception and were not required to

 The content of this article is intended to provide a general